manabu-hirano/logdrive/README.md

 In the indexing and searching phase, we use Hadoop framework.
 First you need to format Hadoop distributed file system (HDFS).

+    [root@localhost setup]# source ~/.bash_profile
     [root@localhost setup]# hdfs namenode -format
     ....
     /************************************************************
     SHUTDOWN_MSG: Shutting down NameNode at localhost/127.0.0.1
     ************************************************************/

 After formating the HDFS, start dfs and yarn services.
+You need to input your password four times in this step.
+(You can skip these inputs if you use PKI authentication)

     [root@localhost setup]# /usr/local/hadoop-2.9.0/sbin/start-all.sh
     This script is Deprecated.
 Instead use start-dfs.sh and start-yarn.sh